SMARTBREW/thegivingcircle/README.md

 # The Giving Circle
 # Start Date - 17-06-2025

-A platform connecting cause champions with supporters to create lasting social impact in Indian communities.
+A frontend-only platform showcasing cause champions and their social impact in Indian communities.
+Currently designed as a demonstration website using sample data.

+## Project Status: Frontend-Only

+This project is currently a frontend-only implementation using React + TypeScript.
+All data is sourced from sample data files, and all form submissions are simulated for demonstration purposes.

-## Champion Stories - Dynamic Implementation
+## Champion Stories - Sample Data Implementation

-The Champion Stories feature has been redesigned to be fully dynamic and backend-driven, focusing on cause champions and their measurable impact.
+The Champion Stories feature uses sample data to demonstrate the platform's functionality, focusing on cause champions and their measurable impact.

 ### Key Features

-#### ✅ **Dynamic Content Loading**
+#### ✅ **Sample Data Loading**
-- All story content is fetched from the backend via API
+- All story content is loaded from sample data files
 - Supports loading states and error handling
-- Real-time data updates for campaign progress
+- Simulated campaign progress for demonstration

 #### ✅ **Comprehensive Champion Profiles**
 - Detailed champion information with bio and avatar
 - Campaign timeline with milestones and achievements
 - Impact statistics with visual representations
-- Follow/unfollow functionality for champions
+- Simulated follow/unfollow functionality

 #### ✅ **Flexible Data Structure**
 - TypeScript interfaces for type safety
 - Support for multiple content types (text, images, HTML)
-- Extensible structure for future enhancements
+- Ready for future backend integration

 ### Component Structure